abdrahmansoltan/Learning-Notes/JavaScript/00-JS_Advanced_concepts.md

 - NOTES:

   - logical operators (like `&&`) allow you to compare the results of more than one comparison operator (like `===`).
-  - The value `undefined` shouldn’t be compared to other values:
+  - The values `undefined` & `NaN` shouldn’t be compared to other values:

     ```js
     alert(undefined > 0); // false